pedrosgmagalhaes/drex_smartcontracts/README.md

 Once we review and accept your application, you'll receive the address for the AddressDiscovery contract and a custom URL to use as `BESU_PRIVATE_URL` and `ADDRESS_DISCOVERY_ADDR` parameters in `.env`

+## Adding DREX FormulaChain Testnet to Metamask

+Open Networks on MetaMask settings page and click the `Add a network` button.
+Click the `Add a network manually` link at the bottom.

+Input the following into the form:
+- Network name: `DREX FormulaChain Testnet`
+- RPC URL: `https://USERNAME:PASS@testnet.formulachain.com` where `USERNAME` and `PASS` are the credentials obtained from FormulaChain after your application is approved
+- Chain ID: `1217`
+- Block explorer: leave empty (block explorer is coming soon)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.